SAP-samples/event-driven-integrations-codejam/exercises/01-events-sap-ecosystem/README.md

 > In the [Explore the Business Partner events available in SAP S/4HANA Cloud](#explore-the-business-partner-events-available-in-sap-s4hana-cloud) section below, we share an example of another notification event, this time from the Business Partner object produced by an SAP S/4HANA Cloud system.

-### Event-Carried State Transfer (ECTS) events
+### Data events

-An event-carried state transfer event is also a message that is sent to inform that something has happened but different to the notification event, it includes the data that has changed.
-For example, an ECTS event could be sent to inform that a new customer has been created in a system and include the data of the new customer.
+A data event is also a message that is sent to inform that something has happened but different to the notification event, it includes the data that has changed.
+For example, a data event could be sent to inform that a new customer has been created in a system and include the data of the new customer.

 As an example, let's get familiar with the [`SAP Digital Vehicle Hub Business Events`](https://hub.sap.com/event/SAPDigitalVehicleHubBusinessEvents_SAPDigitalVehicleHubBusinessEvents/resource) available from SAP Digital Vehicle Hub in the SAP Business Accelerator Hub.
 We can see that there is an operation available - Vehicle Created (`/sap.dmo.dvh.Vehicle.Created.v1`), and within it, we can find an example payload of the event.
 You can see that it contains lots of information, e.g. Vehicle information, Business partners info, storage location, model specification, vehicle specification, tire information, etc. The [full sample](assets/vehicle-created-sample.json) can be found in the assets folder.
-This event is an example of an ECTS event:
+This event is an example of an data event:

 ```json
 {